ysyk2021/the-power-of-flexibility-in-a-remote-work-environment/src/chapter-1-1.md

 ### d.
 Building Trust and Accountability

 Trust is vital in remote work environments.
 Employers should place trust in their employees' ability to manage their work independently, while employees should demonstrate accountability and meet established goals.

-In the next chapter, we will delve deeper into the practical aspects of establishing and managing a remote work setup.